eskondoript-ship-it/novatools/README.md

 # NovaTools

-498 single-purpose tools that run entirely in the visitor's browser, plus the content and legal pages a site needs before it can carry advertising.
+498 single-purpose tools that run entirely in the visitor's browser, plus the content and legal pages a site needs before it can carry advertising.1

 Static files.
 No build step, no framework, no server, no package manager.
 Copy the folder to any static host and it works.